NCAS-CMS/cfa-conventions/source/cfa.md

 ### Example 5

-An aggregated data variable and an aggregated coordinate variable in the same parent file.
+An aggregated data variable and an aggregated coordinate variable in the same dataset.
 There are two external netCDF files, each of which contains a fragment for each aggregated variable.
 The aggregation definition variables for each aggregated variable are stored in different groups (`aggregation_temp` and `aggregation_time`), but the `file` terms of the **`aggregated_data`** attributes refer to a variable in the root group that stores the external file names that apply to both aggregation variables.

     dimensions:
       // Aggregated dimensions